Mary Elizabeth Lado: Bodybuilding philosophy

 Lado's training consists of weight training 6 days a week in the off-season (usually two to three body parts per day off-season, and only one body part per day on-season).
 She uses a variation of compound and isolation movements (with free weights, machines and cables) in her training, focusing on her hamstrings, back, and shoulders.
-Mary uses between 9 sets for small bodyparts and up to 16 sets per large bodypart.
+Mary uses between 9 sets for small body parts and up to 16 sets per large body part.
 She will train her legs early in the week when she is fresh and trains hamstrings twice a week.
 For cardio Mary uses the StepMill, Elliptical machine and the incline treadmill as her main tools.
 She does one to two sessions of cardio six days a week in the off-season and three sessions in the on-season.